umwrit350sp17/team6/teamdocs/TEAM CHARTER.md

 #### **Broad Team Goals:**
 1. Successfully collaborate with team members to develop a professional document.
-2. Developing a set of instructions that a first-year university student can follow without mistakes.
+2. Develop a set of instructions that a first-year university student can follow without mistakes.
-3. Presenting our material clearly and precisely.
+3. Present our material clearly and precisely.

 #### **Measurable Team Goals:**
 1. Meet all deadlines.